YoRyan/mailrise/README.rst

 notification services supported by Apprise, from Matrix to Nextcloud to your desktop.

+Just as email brought written messages into the 21st century, Mailrise brings email notifications into the year 2021 and beyond.

 A Mailrise daemon is configured with a list of Apprise `configuration files <https://github.com/caronc/apprise/wiki/config_yaml>`_.
 Email senders encode the name of the desired configuration file into the